-Career Education and Work: At the primary level AASD has integrated lessons into Social Studies, Science, ELA, and Math in our student learning maps based from the standards.
-Family Consumer Science: At the elementary level AASD does not have a curriculum and instruction addressing Family Consumer Science standards due to the need to focus on English language arts and mathematics; although FCS is integrated in ELA instruction.
+Family Consumer Science: At the elementary level AASD does not have a curriculum and instruction addressing Family Consumer Science standards due to the need to focus on English language arts and mathematics; although FCS is integrated into ELA instruction.
 English Language Proficiency: At the elementary level we do not have a set curriculum for each tier of English proficiency, rather we design an individual learning plan and build the curriculum around the needs and educational goals of the student.
-With our numbers we are able to handle students on a case by case basis, building a program around the students individual needs.
+With our numbers we can handle students on a case-by-case basis, building a program around the student's individual needs.
 We have two English Language Learner teachers who make adaptions to our AASD curriculum and build in explicit English language instruction based on formative and summative assessment results.

-In regards to the "developing" status in the other standard areas, AASD is in the process of reviewing and aligning the district curriculum to meet the expectations of the PA Core Standards and the PA Academic Standards
+In regards to the "developing" status in the other standard areas, AASD is in the process of reviewing and aligning the district curriculum to meet the expectations of the PA Core Standards and the PA Academic Standards.
+We believe that our curriculum is a living document and such that most areas are constantly in process or "developing".